wp-plugins/fv-top-level-cats/readme.txt

 == Known Issues / Bugs ==

-1. This plugin **will not work** if you have a permalink structure like `%postname` or `%category%/%postname%` -- there is currently no workaround
+1. Issue with paging and feed URLs when using `%postname` or `%category%/%postname%` permalink structure should be fixed.

 == Frequently Asked Questions ==